teoh/teoh.github.io/_posts/2023-03-06-nerd-sniped-by-beatboxers.md

 For solos, we really just care about the top 25 beatboxers, since they’re the only ones who submit a second wildcard.

-If you came last (i.e. 25th place) in the first round, do you still have a chance to make it to GBB? **In other words: if you placed 25th in Round 1, is it possible to score well enough in Round 2, so that your average places you in the Top 11 over all?**
+If you came 25th in the first round, do you still have a chance to make it to GBB? **In other words: if you placed 25th in Round 1, is it possible to score well enough in Round 2, so that your average places you in the Top 11 over all?**

 **TLDR: yes.**

-❌ **Case study 1: Everyone’s performance (including yours) is exactly the same between Rounds 1 and 2**
+##### ❌ **Case study 1: Everyone’s performance (including yours) is exactly the same between Rounds 1 and 2**

 This one’s pretty self-explanatory.
-Let’s see what else could happen to you, based on what happens in Round 2.
 <figure>
     <img src="/assets/20230306beatbox-nerdsnipe/0002-noChange.png" alt="Everyone performs the same between Rounds, so your position remains the same." style="max-width: 40%; height: auto;">
     <figcaption style="color: #555; font-style: italic;">